-My model assigns a probability of 38% that this applicant will be of high value.
-Because that probability exceeds our 30% cutoff, we would predict the applicant is high value and market a policy to them.
+My model assigns a probability of 33% that this applicant will be of high value.
+Because that probability exceeds our 25% cutoff, we would predict the applicant is high value and market a policy to them.
 If the same applicant had never been married, the customer would only have a 4% probability of being high value.
 Therefore, we would predict low value and avoid marketing a policy to them.
-Conversely, if the original customer had 6,000 in capital gains, the probability of being high value jumps to 69%.
-It makes sense that older customers with more education, stable marriages, and investment earnings would be higher value applicants.
+Conversely, if the original customer had 6,000 in capital gains, the probability of being high value jumps to 77%.

 We tested the model and cutoff on 12,123 customers that were not used to build the model.
-Out of those applicants, only 38% would have been selected for marketing of which 63% would be high value.
-This results in a net profit of 63,240, equivalent to 5.22 per applicant.
+Out of those applicants, only 43% would have been selected for marketing of which 57% would be high value.
+This results in a net profit of 59,670, equivalent to 4.92 per applicant.
 As an alternative, consider the outcome if we marketed to all 12,123 applicants.
 Only 29% of those would be high value, resulting in a net loss of 41,250.
 It is clear that the model and cutoff are effective at targeting a higher value pool of applicants, which could lead to high profits.